Email

 ChessWorld offers this advice in good faith and can take no responsibility for any errors or mistakes that you may make!

-Users of AOL should note the following steps which are offered as guidance.
-Select Settings on the AOL Home page toolbar; then select Internet (web browser) settings on the Preferences page.
-Next, select Internet Explorer settings on the Browser Settings page and then the Delete Files button on the Internet Options General page.
-Finally, select the Settings button on the Internet Options General Page; and examine the Check for newer versions of stored pages display.
+Select Settings from the AOL Home page toolbar, then go to Internet (web browser) settings on the Preferences page.
+From there, choose Internet Explorer settings, and then click the Delete Files button.
+Finally, click Settings and review the Check for newer versions of stored pages option.

 ChessWorld offers this advice in good faith and can take no responsibility for any errors or mistakes that you may make!

-If you configure your browser to block cookies from ChessWorld you will not be able to login in future!
+If you block cookies from ChessWorld, you will not be able to log in!

 Chrome: